 An essential component of managing your money is filing your income tax returns.
 The actions you can take to file your income tax returns are as follows:

-- Assemble your papers: Gather all of your income-related paperwork, including Form 16, pay stubs, bank records, investment documentation, and other pertinent papers.
+- Assemble your papers: Gather all income-related paperwork, including Form 16, pay stubs, bank records, investment documentation, and any other relevant documents.

-- Decide your filing category: Based on your income and other factors like age, source of income, etc., determine your filing category.
+- Determine your filing category: Based on your income and other factors, such as age and source of income, determine your filing category.
 ITR-1, ITR-2, ITR-3, ITR-4, ITR-5, ITR-6, and ITR-7 are the various categories.

 - File your tax return: File your tax return by mailing a hard copy to the specified office or by uploading it to the Income Tax Department’s website.